Our morning “routine” started at 5:30 today. It has become quite standard for Dan and me, and tends to go a lot like this:

 Dan and I were in Iowa this past weekend.
 From our house in Michigan to the hotel we stayed at in Iowa City (we were guest speakers at the NMSS Upper Midwest Chapter event there), it was roughly 500 miles.

-Dan is from Iowa, so in addition to our speaking, it was a wonderful trip full of family, great friends and lots of baby kisses from our...
+Dan is from Iowa, so in addition to our speaking, it was a wonderful trip full of family, great friends and lots of...
 Read more

 I don’t like to complain much.
 As far as the side effects resulting from my Multiple Sclerosis, I try to keep them pretty private.

-Well, other than the wheelchair giving away the reality that I can no longer walk, or the occasional blog post or HeathCentral article where we share our experiences living with the disease.
-But Dan and I...
+Well, other than the wheelchair giving away the reality that I can no longer walk, or the occasional blog post or HeathCentral article where we share our experiences living with the...
 Read more

 I often joke that when I die the inscription on my headstone should read, “Sorry I’m late!”

 It seems I always am apologizing for my tardiness.
 As Dan will attest, I’m pokey.
 I futz.
 I putter.
-But mostly I underestimate how long it will take me to get myself ready to walk out the door… um, so to...
+But mostly I underestimate how long it will take me to get myself ready to walk out the door… um, so...
 Read more

 I wonder if 13 years from now I’ll wish I had today back.